Listed Home Extension Ideas – 17 Amazing Extensions to Listed Buildings

 by Build It magazine

-With this understanding, anyone looking to extend a home of this kind will immediately raise any planning expert’s eyebrow.
+With this understanding, anyone looking to extend a listed home will immediately raise any planning expert’s eyebrow.
 So, before drafting any plans for a listed home extension, you should always consult your local planning authority for clarification on the history and restrictions of your plot and surrounding area.

 Creating a project that complements the neighbouring architecture while being sensitive to the property at hand can be tricky, especially for those wanting to transform an older home into something ultra-modern.
 Although, this can prove a worthy challenge as the combination of both modern and traditional designs can deliver striking outcomes.